Composite Service Example

 Actions

-- Confirm production blockers, owners, risk, and 90 day action plan before implementation.
+- Confirm production blockers, owners, risks, and a 90-Day Action Plan before implementation.

 - Assign owners for cost, access, monitoring, and data-boundary decisions.

-- Define target architecture, security model, backlog, assumptions, and SOW.
+- Define target architecture, security model, backlog, assumptions, and a statement of work.

 - Add monthly AI and cloud governance when risk, cost, and architecture decisions keep returning.

 Bring the initiative, business risk, current owners, and target timeline.
-The first call checks which service level matches the initiative.
+The first architecture call is free for qualified teams and confirms the right starting point.